20 Tips for Increasing Your Productivity When Freelancing

-While freelancing, it is vital to keep clients informed of your progress and development in the project.
+While freelancing, keeping clients informed of your progress and development in the project is vital.
 Clients expect their projects to be done on time, especially if they’re paying for them.

 11 – Have A System For Client Communication

-It’s essential to keep the lines of communication open, transparent, and organised.
-Doing this will make it easier for you to understand the information provided to you, and it will help you keep on top of things.
+Keeping the lines of communication open, transparent, and organised is essential.
+Doing this will make it easier for you to understand the information provided to you and help you keep on top of things.

-As I mentioned earlier, some clients expect to be contacted by email, while others expect a phone call.
-Regardless of whether you prefer to communicate by phone or email, make sure that you’re keeping the lines of communication open and that your communication methods are easy to follow and easy to access by all parties involved.
+As I mentioned, some clients expect to be contacted by email, while others expect a phone call.
+Regardless of whether you prefer to communicate by phone or email, ensure that you’re keeping the lines of communication open and that your communication methods are easy to follow and accessible by all parties involved.

-Doing this will make it easier for you to understand the information provided to you, and it will help you keep on top of things.
-So remember to keep the lines of communication open, and that way, you can avoid any issues that may arise during the communication process.
+Doing this will make it easier for you to understand the information provided to you and help you keep on top of things.
+So remember to keep the lines of communication open; that way, you can avoid any issues that may arise during the communication process.

 12 – Set Deadlines

-This tactic is often used by freelancers who have an abundance of work available but not the capacity to handle everything at once.
+Freelancers often use this tactic with abundant work available but not the capacity to handle everything at once.

 In other words, freelancers have to juggle multiple projects.
 They might set weekly or monthly deadlines for themselves to ensure they finish each project within those deadlines.